-Brandi Robinson is an assistant teaching professor for the Energy and Sustainability Policy bachelor’s program as well as the Renewable Energy and Sustainability Systems master's program.
-She brings expertise in policy formation and analysis relative to carbon markets to her teaching, as well as local-scale greenhouse gas inventorying and mitigation strategy development.
+Brandi Robinson is an associate teaching professor for the Energy and Sustainability Policy bachelor’s program as well as the Renewable Energy and Sustainability Systems master's program.
+She brings expertise in policy formation and analysis relative to voluntary carbon markets to her teaching, as well as local-scale greenhouse gas inventorying and mitigation strategy development.

 - Buckland, P., B. Robinson, and M. Mann.
 (2020).
 Science Alone Will Not Save Us, Civic Engagement Might.
 In J. Henderson and A. Drewes (Ed.)
 Teaching Climate Change in the US.
 New York: Routledge.